Kenneth Williams: Portrayals

 David Benson's 1996 Edinburgh Fringe show Think No Evil of Us: My Life with Kenneth Williams saw Benson playing Williams; after touring, the show ran in London's West End.
 Benson reprised his performance at the 2006 Edinburgh Fringe and continues to tour.

 Williams was played by Adam Godley in Terry Johnson's play Cleo, Camping, Emmanuelle and Dick, which premiered at the National Theatre in 1998.
 Godley reprised the role in the subsequent film adaptation, Cor, Blimey!

-In 2006, Williams' life was the subject of the television play Kenneth Williams: Fantabulosa!
+In 2006, Williams's life was the subject of the television play Kenneth Williams: Fantabulosa!
 Michael Sheen portrayed Williams.

 Recognition

 A flat in the Osnaburgh Street block in which Williams lived from 1972 until his death was bought by Rob Brydon and Julia Davis for the writing of their comedy series Human Remains.
 The building was demolished in 2007.

 Williams is commemorated by a blue plaque at the address of his father's barber shop, 57 Marchmont Street, London, where he lived from 1935 to 1956.
 The plaque was unveiled on 11 October 2009 by Leslie Phillips, Bill Pertwee and Nicholas Parsons, with whom Williams performed.

-On 22 February 2014, on what would have been Williams' 88th birthday, an English Heritage blue plaque was unveiled at Farley Court off Marylebone Road, where Williams lived between 1963 and 1970.
+On 22 February 2014, on what would have been Williams's 88th birthday, an English Heritage blue plaque was unveiled at Farley Court off Marylebone Road, where Williams lived between 1963 and 1970.
 Speaking at the ceremony, his Carry On co-star Barbara Windsor said: "Kenny was a one-off, a true original".